13th-Sammy/pong-game/README.md

 - Added GamePanel to PongGame window through adding getContentPane.add(new GamePanel()) <br>
 inside PongGame constructor.
 - PongGame object which initialises a window is called from Main.java <br>

+Implement Paddles :-
+- Paddles will be inside GamePanel. <br>
+- We create paddle height width and speed and their initial y positions. <br>
+- We override paintComponent method to add two filled rectangles, <br>
+across the screen with paddle width and height.
+Whatever is inside paintComponent <br>
+gets painted.
+The painter object g is of Graphics class.